thetomcoffee/learningdart/README.md

 ## Chapter 5:   Sound Null-safety in Dart

-* In Dart 2.0, types are null safe by default, but can be make null.
+* In Dart 2.0, types are null safe by default, but can be made null. e.g. `int?`
 * see [Sound null safety](https://dart.dev/null-safety) and [Understanding null safety](https://dart.dev/null-safety/understanding-null-safety)
 * at second link, check out `Never` datatype.
 Unique to Dart?
 * Also went over cherry-picking non-null values with the `??` operator.